 Since April 2011, the COMS mission is under the normal operation 24 hours a day 365days a year.
 The normal operation of the COMS is conducted by the Korea Aerospace Research Institute (KARI) using the Satellite Ground Control System (SGCS) in the Satellite Operation Center (SOC) of the KARI.

-For the Earth observation missions of the meteorological observation and the ocean monitoring, the COMS requires daily mission commands from the satellite control ground station.
-Daily and weekly operations are also performed for the satellite attitude and orbit control.
-And monthly, seasonal, and yearly operations are carried out for the spacecraft maintenance.
+The COMS spacecraft is currently under normal operation without any problem to support the meteorological observation mission and the ocean monitoring mission.